 Certain foods can promote bacterial overgrowth by creating a more favorable environment within the body where the bacteria can thrive and multiply.
-Sugar and foods that either contain sugar or turn to sugar in the body are the biggest culprits and the most important food item to avoid.
+Sugar and foods that either contain sugar or turn to sugar in the body are the biggest culprits and the most important food items to avoid.
 Sugar promotes inflammation and acts as food for the bad bacteria.
-Foods that dehydrate the body, saturated fats and refined flour products are also contributors that should be avoided.
+Foods that dehydrate the body, saturated fats and refined flour products are also foods to avoid with bacterial vaginosis.

-Whether you have a current infection or want to avoid an infection, there are specific foods to avoid to help keep a healthy ecosystem of flora throughout the body.
-These foods include alcohol, coffee, fast foods, saturated fats, foods that contain molds such as peanuts, citrus fruits, fruits with high glycemic indexes such as bananas, fermented foods, processed foods, bread, pasta, and anything high in carbohydrates.
+Whether you currently have BV or want to avoid an infection, there are specific foods to avoid to help keep a healthy ecosystem of flora throughout the body.
+These foods include alcohol; coffee; fast foods; saturated fats; foods that contain molds, such as peanuts; citrus fruits; fruits with a high glycemic index, such as bananas; fermented foods; processed foods; breads and pasta made with refined white flour; and anything high in carbohydrates.

 Food allergens should also be avoided.
-The top allergenic foods include dairy products such as milk and cheese, wheat and gluten, eggs, corn, soy and nuts, specifically peanuts due to their mold content.
-Although yogurt contains lactobacilli, it may be best to avoid eating it because of the dairy content and use a probiotic supplement formulated with lactobacilli instead.
+The top allergenic foods include dairy products, such as milk and cheese; wheat and gluten; eggs; corn; soy; and nuts, including peanuts due to their mold content.
+Although yogurt contains lactobacilli, it may be best to avoid eating it because of the dairy content and instead use a probiotic supplement formulated with lactobacilli.

-To help prevent bacterial vaginosis, eat a diet rich in whole foods and avoid sugars, refined carbohydrates and food allergens.
-It's also important to drink adequate amounts of filtered water every day.
-The rule of thumb is to drink half your body weight in ounces of water daily.
-Your doctor can best advise you about which foods to avoid and which ones to eat and devise a treatment plan that is best for you.
+In addition to eating a diet rich in whole foods and avoiding sugars, refined carbohydrates and food allergens, it's also important to drink adequate amounts of filtered water every day as part of your bacterial vaginosis diet.
+The rule of thumb is to drink half your body weight in ounces of water daily, according to Indiana University's Health Center.
+Your doctor can best advise you about which foods to avoid and which ones to eat and can work with you to develop a treatment plan that's best for you.